Naxsel/Baxter/README.md

 ###![alt text](http://sdk.rethinkrobotics.com/mediawiki-1.22.2/skins/cavendishmw-rethinkrobotics/styles/images/header_logo.png)
 Project in Python with Baxter Research Robot - [Link](http://sdk.rethinkrobotics.com/wiki/Main_Page)

+Check the pdf file for the project description

 ###Objetives
 1. Installation of appropriate software as well as communication tools to create an integrated programming environment for Baxter Robot
 2. Testing and gaining appropriate knowledge to work with Baxter Robot and its accessories.
-3. Design and implementation of a communication model between Baxter Robot and IEC61499 industrial automation model.
-4. Design and implementation of a simple operational scenario for Baxter Robot, to test the usability of the suggested communication model.
+3. Design and implementation of a simple operational scenario for Baxter Robot, to test the usability of the suggested communication model.
+4. Develop a cross platform user interface to control some of the Baxter functions

 #### Enviroment SetUp